 Sharks and rays represent one of the oldest and most diverse group of animals on earth.
 These cartilaginous fish play important ecological, cultural, and economic roles in our oceans and coastal communities.
 Many shark and ray species are threatened with extinction because of human demand for their fins, meat, leather, liver, and gills.
 This crisis represents a growing threat to the health and well-being of the oceans and the billions of people that rely on it for food and employment.

-- An estimated 249 species, or roughly one quarter, of all sharks and rays are threatened with extinction.
+- Roughly one quarter of all sharks and rays are threatened with extinction.

 - Sharks and rays are particularly vulnerable to overexploitation because they are long-lived, slow to reach reproductive age, and produce few young.